Raffy23/boinc-webmanager/doc/Configuration.md

 # True if the WebServer should run in development mode
 # development: false

+# If started as service or where stdin does not block
+# set this to true, otherwise server shuts down on a
+# keypress
+service-mode: false

 # Basic Settings of the Server
 server {
   # Adress and Port on which the Server listens